JamBrains/polkavm-examples/README.md

 ## Universal PVM Executor

-The `pvmi` folder contains a small CLI that can be used to run PVM programs and inject mocked host calls.
+The `pvme` folder contains a small CLI that can be used to run PVM programs and inject mocked host calls.
 Its functionality is currently limited to `u32` types for arguments and return.

 For example, call the `entry` function with arguments 42 and 69 and provide a host function that returns 100: